edgargovea/Relativistic-Boson-Stars/README.md

 This repository is intended as both a **research tool** and a **reference** for students and researchers interested in the numerical study of boson stars.

 ---
+---

+## Background and References

+This project is based on and inspired by several key works in the field of boson star research, including:

+- *TOPICAL REVIEW: General Relativistic Boson Stars* – Franz E. Schunck, Eckehard W. Mielke
+- *Boson Stars and Oscillatons: A Review* – Luca Visinelli
+- *The Structure and Formation of Boson Stars* – Andrew R. Liddle, Mark S. Madsen, 1992

+Along with these and other related works, this repository builds on the established theoretical and numerical framework of boson stars.
+The project is also part of the ongoing research and writing of the author’s **Pdh Thesis**, where the numerical characterization of relativistic boson stars plays a central role.
+In addition, the **numerical methodology** applied here is mainly based on:

+- *Linear stability of nonrelativistic self-interacting boson stars* – Emmanuel Chávez Nambo, Alberto Diez-Tejedor, Armando A. Roque, and Olivier Sarbach